 Financial literacy is not stressed enough in our society.
 Only 21 states mandate some form of classes at the high school level for teenagers and kids, and even those classes may be lacking in what they teach students.
 Over 70% of Americans can’t pass a basic financial literacy test.
 Over 40% of Americans do not have $400 in emergency savings.
 High priced auto loans and credit card debt is at a record high.
 Only a fraction of people have taking a class or read a financial literacy book.
 Most people do not know the Rule of 72 for doubling money.
 The list of challenges goes on an on.

-While there may be many reasons to why someone may be lacking in financial knowledge (whether you are rich or poor), the point is it is never to late to start to learn and improve these skills.
+While there may be many reasons to why someone may be lacking in financial knowledge (whether you are rich or poor or low income), the point is it is never to late to start to learn and improve these skills.
 We also have resources that will help teenagers as well as children improve their money management as well as financial literacy skills, as the earlier someone starts to learn the more they will benefit.
 Find the best books, take a test, or learn about free counseling services.

 Our only goal here is to provide help to anyone who needs and wants to improve their financial literacy.
 We also want to focus on assisting children as well as teenagers so that they can be better prepared as adults.